coltongrainger/blog/_posts/2018-01-01-file-taxonomy.md

 [^simon]: The broader question, how to group signs and other utterances is still open, and it seems, the answer is only getting further away.

-    From Simon Joyner's 2005 *Traint to Crazy Horse*:
+    From Simon Joyner's 2005 *Train to Crazy Horse*:

     > Like Saint Augustine in reverse...\
     > I was born as a blessing, but I'll go out as a curse...\